usnistgov/ai-bugfinder-testbed/README.rst

 Reduce feature dimension
 ~~~~~~~~~~~~~~~~~~~~~~~~

-To fasten training of the model, feature reduction can be applied with the following command:
+To fasten training of the model, feature reduction can be applied with the following
+command:

 .. code:: bash

    # Create the feature maps
    python ./run_feature_selection.py /path/to/dataset \
        -s ${FEATURE_SELECTOR} \  # Choose a feature selector.
-       ${FEATURES_SELECTOR_ARGS} \  # Parametrize the selector correctly (use --help for more details)
+       ${FEATURES_SELECTOR_ARGS} \  # Parametrize the selector correctly
        -m  # To create the feature maps.

 N.B.: Several feature reducer can be applied successively if necessary.
+Use `--dry-run`
-Use `--dry-run` to preview the final training
+to preview the final training set dimension.
-set dimension.

 Run model training
 ~~~~~~~~~~~~~~~~~~